Matty9191/dns-domain-expiration-checker/README.md

 # Checking DNS Domain Expiration

 If you are here you may have had a domain expire and dealt with the annoyances that go with reclaiming it.
 It's no fun is it?
-To prevent yourself from dealing with this again you can install and run dns-domain-expiration-checker to monitor your domains.
+To prevent yourself from dealing with this again you can install and run dns-domain-expiration-checker.py to monitor your domains.
 The script is easy to install and will send you an e-mail if your domain is set to expire in the near future.
-You can also use the scriupt to view the registrars and expiration dates.
-The following examples will walk you through using the script.
+You can also use the script to view the registrars and expiration dates for your domains.
+Now to some examples.

-To interactively view the expiration dates and registrars for a batch of domains you can run the script with the "--interactive
+To interactively view the expiration dates and registrars for a list of domains you can run the script with the "--interactive
 " option:
 <pre>
 $ dns-domain-expiration-checker.py --interactive --domainfile domains